MAECProject/MAECProject.github.io/documentation/idioms/package_creation/index.md

 <img src="maec_package.png" alt="Package and Malware Subject Overview" class="aside-text"/>

-To begin, we create a [MAEC Package](/data-model/{{site.current_version}}/maecPackage/PackageType).
+To begin, we create a [MAEC Package](/data-model/{{site.current_version}}/maecPackage/PackageType), which is the container that encompasses Malware Subjects.
 A MAEC Package has two required attributes:

 1.	*id*.
 The id field captures a globally unique identifier for the Package.
-The recommended form for MAEC identifier attributes is "maec-namespace-entity_type-unique_identifier" where the namespace is optional and specified by the producer.
+The recommended form for MAEC identifier attributes is "maec-namespace-package-unique_identifier" where the namespace is optional and specified by the producer.
 It is recommended that the namespace be meaningful and that the identifier be a globally unique ID (GUID).
-For example, the identifier "maec-anubis_to_maec-act-1" uses the namespace "anubis_to_maec" to specify that the Anubis to MAEC translator tool  was used to create the MAEC output.
+For example, the identifier "maec-anubis_to_maec-act-49fd2bca-7631-4619-ba9f-2ab32b819122" uses the namespace "anubis_to_maec" to specify that the Anubis to MAEC translator tool was used to create the MAEC output.
 It is also recommended that the same namespace be used throughout a Package, although this is not required.

 2.	*schema_version*.
 The schema_version field specifies the version of the schema used to create the Package.